ZHJEE/OpenTAP/doc/User Guide/Introduction/Readme.md

 Like OpenTAP itself, test plans are designed for reuse, and minimizing the amount of work required of the user.
 For example, it is possible to run a test plan with a range of values using the [sweep loop](todosweep_loop) test step.
 In addition, many test step attributes can be marked as [external parameters](../cli%20usage/#external-settings), allowing you to assign their values when the plan is loaded, instead of editing the plan itself.
 It is also possible to add a [Test Plan Reference](todotest-plan-reference-link) as a test step, essentially allowing you to embed another test plan within your plan.
 This is intended to minimize complexity, and encourage modular, self-contained test plans.

 The way verdicts are propagated can of course be modified by plugins.
-For instance, creating a sequential step which passes if any of its child steps pass would be trivial, but requires some programming knowledge.
+For instance, a custom sequential step which passes if any of its child steps pass can be implemented.
 This is covered in the [developer guide](../../developer%20guide/test%20step).

 A verdict has one of 6 values with varying "severity", detailed in the table below.
 | Severity | Verdict      | Description                                                        |